Ability of error correlations to improve the performance of variational quantum algorithms: QAOA

 Given that the optimum found in the noiseless case and the optimum found in the noisy case are global, we have $\Delta AR\geq 0$, where $\Delta AR\neq 0$ indicates that the optimal parameters have adapted to the noise.

-A quantity similar to $AR_0$ was introduced in Ref. \cite{fontana2021evaluating}.
+A quantity similar to $AR_0$ was introduced in Ref.~\cite{fontana2021evaluating}.
 There, instead of the expectation value of the Hamiltonian, the fidelity between the ansatz state and a target state was used as the cost function.
-Furthermore, the optimal noise aware parameters were obtained by using the noise unaware parameters as the initial point of optimization.
-This led the authors of \cite{fontana2021evaluating} to call their noise aware parameters the \emph{reoptimized} parameters.
+Furthermore, the optimal noise-aware parameters were obtained by using the noise-unaware parameters as the initial point of optimization.
+This led the authors of Ref.~\cite{fontana2021evaluating} to call their noise-aware parameters the \emph{reoptimized} parameters.
 The advantage of reoptimization is that $\Delta AR\geq 0$ is guaranteed.
-In the current work, we find the optimal parameters for $AR$ and $AR_0$ independently to prevent any bias of the noise aware optimal parameters to points close to the noise unaware parameters.
+In the current work, we find the optimal parameters for $AR$ and $AR_0$ independently to prevent any bias of the noise-aware optimal parameters to points close to the noise-unaware parameters.
 Furthermore, our data (\sec{numerical_methods_and_results}) obeys $\Delta AR\geq 0$ without enforcing this property by reoptimization.